jedrichards/couchdb-tools/README.md

 #### `slug(text)`

 Converts a string into a URI-safe slug.
-Symbols are removed and foreign characters are coerced into to their English equivalent.
+Symbols are removed and foreign characters are coerced into their English equivalent.

 ##### Example